China tries to calm markets by pledging support for economy

-BEIJING (AP) — China’s government tried Wednesday to reassure jittery investors by promising support for its struggling real estate industry, internet companies and entrepreneurs who want to raise money abroad after regulatory crackdowns caused stock prices to plunge.
+BEIJING (AP) — China’s government tried Wednesday to reassure jittery investors by promising support for real estate and technology companies after regulatory crackdowns caused stock prices to plunge.

-Regulators should issue market-friendly policies to “invigorate the economy,” officials said at a Cabinet meeting led by Vice Premier Liu He, President Xi Jinping’s top economic adviser, according to the official Xinhua News Agency.
+Regulators should issue market-friendly policies to “invigorate the economy,” officials said at a Cabinet meeting led by Vice Premier Liu He, President Xi Jinping’s top economic adviser, the official Xinhua News Agency said

-The ruling Communist Party is trying to revive economic growth that slid to 4% i n the final quarter of 2021, compared with the full year's expansion of 8.1%.
-That was triggered by a collapse in construction and housing sales after Beijing launched a crackdown on debt in real estate that officials worry is dangerously high.
+The announcement appeared aimed at rebuilding business and investor confidence as the ruling Communist Party tries to revive economic growth that slid to 4% i n the final quarter of 2021, compared with the full year's expansion of 8.1%.

+The downturn was triggered by a collapse in construction and housing sales after Beijing launched a crackdown on debt in real estate that officials worry is dangerously high.
-The economy also is under pressure from anti-coronavirus measures that shut down the southern business center of Shenzhen and other cities.
-That has fueled worries about possible disruption of manufacturing and trade.

-China's No. 2 leader, Premier Li Keqiang, said last week the government hopes to generate as many as 13 million new job s this year but faces "many difficulties and challenges."
-Forecasters say the ruling Communist Party is likely to struggle to meet its official 5.5% economic growth target, the lowest since the 1990s.
+That added to private sector anxiety about the status of Chinese industries following anti-monopoly and data-security investigations, multimillion-dollar fines and public criticism of e-commerce and other internet companies and a spat with Washington about oversight of companies with U.S.-traded shares.

+Xi's government has promised to support entrepreneurs who generate new jobs and wealth.
+But crackdowns have shaken the private sector since 2020, with no indication when the uncertainty might end.

 “The tone of the meeting is strong, suggesting that policymakers are deeply concerned about the recent market rout,” they said.